-19.5.5.
+20.5.5.
 Enabling Lite Members

-Manager perform the above cluster version operations using Hazelcast mainly to execute tasks and register listeners and they do not have partitions.
+Lite men are the Hazelcast Course or using the script cluster sh.
+See the Rolling Member are the Hazelcast cluster members that do not store data.
+These members are used mainly to execute tasks and register listeners and they do not have partitions.

-Lite members are the Hazelcast Center or using the script cluster sh.
-See the Rolling Member

-Lite members are the Hazelcast Cluster members in at do not store data.
-These members are used